oplik0/aiohttp_rest_api/docs/quickstart.rst

     (Press CTRL+C to quit)

-And that's it!
-Swagger documentation is going to be available on http://127.0.0.1:8080/doc
+And that's it! openapi documentation is going to be available on http://127.0.0.1:8080/doc

 How demo example works